ChiranthanMS/Kaalayatra/README.md

-# KaalaYatra — The Living India Game
+# KaalaYatra — The Living Indian Game

 A game-based learning platform that teaches Indian history, geography, and culture through interactive storytelling, exploration, and decision-making.